Emma-Elcombe/MECSH/README.md

 ## Folder Structure

-This project runs in "C:/Users/Tresi-Emma/Documents/R for MECSH/MECSH"
+This project runs in "C:/R/Rprojects/MECSH"

-Inside folder 'R for MECSH' are the following folders +MECSH     - contains code
+Inside folder 'R' are the following folders
-  +Reference - contains reference input files, eg 'sites' +Load      - contains files to be loaded into R +Archive   - contains files which have been used are now held for backup only +Log       - Contains log file/s
+  +Rprojects - contains project and associated code +Reference - contains reference input files, eg 'sites' +Reports   - output report files
+  +Load      - contains files to be loaded into R +Archive   - contains files which have been used are now held for backup only +Log       - Contains log files